 What happens next:

-- The Director General of CIVEA receives the complaint and considers its grounds.
+- The Chief Executive Officer of CIVEA receives the complaint and considers its grounds.

-If the complaint meets the requirements set out above and the Director General decides he or she can investigate, you may be asked to send more information.
-However, should your complaint not meet the requirements set out above or found to be frivolous, the Director General may refuse to investigate.
+If the complaint meets the requirements set out above and the Chief Executive Officer decides if the complaint can be investigated, you may be asked to send more information.
+However, should your complaint not meet the requirements set out above or found to be frivolous, the Chief Executive Officer may refuse to investigate.

-- If the Director General decides he or she can investigate they will ask the enforcement agent or company to write a response to the issues raised in the complaint.
+- If the Chief Executive Officer decides he or she can investigate they will ask the enforcement agent or company to write a response to the issues raised in the complaint.

-- The Director General will then write to let you know if the complaint can or cannot be upheld.
+- The Chief Executive Officer will then write to let you know if the complaint can or cannot be upheld.

 - If the complaint is not upheld you can appeal the decision in writing explaining your grounds.